Mikal Statham

 Mikal Statham (born 25 April 1987), usually referred to by his self-penned nickname of "Oliver," is a tennis player from New Zealand.

 Statham has a career high ATP singles ranking of 711 achieved on 12 April 2010.
 He also has a career high ATP doubles ranking of 381 achieved on 28 September 2009.
 He has represented New Zealand at the Davis Cup.

+Career

 Statham made his ATP doubles main draw debut at the 2007 Heineken Open, partnering his twin brother Rubin.

-He played two tournaments in Thailand in 2016, but had not otherwise competed since 2011 before returning to professional tournaments in 2018, when he played three ITF events.
+Having not competed since 2011, he played two tournaments in Thailand in 2016, and then returned again to professional tournaments in 2018, when he played three ITF events.

-Career

 2019

 Statham played exclusively in Cancún in 2019, competing in 16 tournaments from March to August.
 His best efforts in singles were three second round losses, but he twice reached the semi-finals in doubles.

 2020

 Statham only played domestic competitions in 2020, including helping his Hikurangi team win the inaugural New Zealand Premier League.